This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Deodorize your mattresses by rubbing borax over it using a damp cloth.
-But make sure to wet the mattress before rubbing borax on it.
-It will even eliminate any foul smell like that of urine from your small baby’s mattress.
+Deodorize your mattresses by rubbing borax over them using a damp cloth.
+But make sure to wet the mattress surface before rubbing borax on it.

 Need to make your home smell good?
 These simple hacks will make your home smell good naturally.

-Borax effectively deals with cockroaches, ants, bugs, mice and a few other household pests.
+Borax effectively deals with cockroaches, ants, bugs, mice, and other pests.
 The process is very simple.
 Mix equal parts of borax and sugar.
-Sprinkle this mixture in the corners, under the sink, behind the pieces of furniture or simply the areas where you find pests.
+Sprinkle a thin layer of this borax mixture in the corners, under the sink, behind the pieces of furniture, and the areas infested with pests.

-Are you wondering why should you mix sugar with borax?
-This is because sugar acts as a bait to attract the pests.
 When the pests are drawn towards the sugar cubes, borax deals with them.
 Make sure that this mixture does not reach the hands of small children or even your pet.
-So use it in areas which are away from the reach of children and pets.
+So use it in areas that are away from the reach of children and pets.

 To get rid of bed bugs, sprinkle a generous amount of borax on the mattress and in the storage hold of the bed (if any).

-Borax gives a better laundry.
 Add 4-5 Tbsp of Borax to your laundry to get cleaner and stain-free clothes along with making the clothes smell better.
 It gives a natural scent to the clothes.
-Borax can even be used to wash the delicate fabrics.
+Borax can even be used to wash delicate fabrics.